03 May 2018

 If you have had breast implants but decide you no longer want them, whether it is for medical reasons or simply because you want to change them, they can be surgically removed.

-Spire Leeds Hospital in Roundhay, Leeds, West Yorkshire, works with a team of fully accredited and highly experienced consultant plastic surgeons.
-Between them, they perform over 1000 cosmetic surgery procedures each year at the hospital including breast implant removal surgery.
-You can organise a consultation with any of the consultant plastic surgeons at Spire Leeds Hospital at a time and date to suit you.
-Spire Leeds Hospital has a unique, dedicated cosmetic surgery nursing team who will look after you before, during and after your hospital stay.
+Spire Leeds Hospital works with a team of fully accredited and highly experienced consultant plastic surgeons as well as a specialist oncoplastic breast and aesthetic breast surgeon.
+You can organise a consultation with any of our cosmetic surgeons at Spire Leeds Hospital at a time and date to suit you.
+Spire Leeds has a unique, dedicated cosmetic surgery nursing team who will look after you before, during and after your hospital stay.

 Breast implants generally have a life span of up to 15 years so it may be that you want or have been advised to have yours replaced.
 Other people decide they want larger or smaller breasts.
 On rare occasions some women suffer complications as a result of their original implants, and so they need to be replaced.